 The choir and people hold their Palms during the singing of the Passion.
 The Creed is sung, the preface is of the Cross and the dismissal is Benedicamus Domino, sung by the deacon facing the celebrant and altar.

 Sext and None again have proper antiphons, Tibi revelavi etc and Invocabo etc respectively.
 At Vespers the antiphons and psalms of Sunday are sung.
 The chapter is Hoc enim senite and the Office hymn is Vexilla regis, both as at Vespers yesterday.
-After the collect of the Sunday a commemoration of St. Benedict is sung.
-At Compline the Dominical preces are omitted.
+At Compline the Dominical preces are sung.

-In the 'liturgical books of 1962' Palm Sunday has been quite radically given a 'makeover' indeed to the extent that the official title of the day has even been changed to 'Second Sunday of the Passion or Palm Sunday'.
-For those interested in the catalogue of destruction an earlier post here gives the details, simply ignore the references to occurring Offices.
-The image below, a screen shot from another YouTube video of the $$PX in action, shows their post-1983 mode of celebration.
+In the 'liturgical books of 1962' Palm Sunday has been radically given a 'makeover' to the extent that the official title of the day has even been changed to 'Second Sunday of the Passion or Palm Sunday'.
+For those interested in the depressing catalogue of destruction an earlier post here gives the details, simply ignore the references to occurring Offices.
+The image below shows a typical blessing of Palms in the reformed rite.